AquasTrade/aquastrade-contracts/docs/FEE_STRUCTURE.md

 - SilverNFT : 10 BIPS
 - GoldNFT : 0 BIPS

-If fee is applied, 83% of the 30 BIPS of the trading fee goes to the liquidity providers, while 17% is sent to the RubyMaker contract as a protocol fee.
+If fee is applied, 83% of the 30 BIPS of the trading fee goes to the liquidity providers, while 17% is sent to the Dev Fund Treasury as a protocol fee.

-## Fee distribution

-1. NFTStaker

-The AMM trading fees are sent to the NFTStaker contract for fee distribution in the form of LP tokens (because of how the Uniswap architecture works).
-80% of these fees are distributed to the NFT stakers.